MMJGGR/Phase_3_Project/readme.md

 4. Beat: 55 unique values
 5. Weapon Type: 22 unique value
 6. Sector: 20 unique values

-These features could lead to a high dimensional feature space if we apply one hot encoding (OHE) directly.
+These features could lead to a high dimensional feature space if we apply one hot encoding (OHE) directly to our entire feature set.

 #### Low Cardinality Features